 - Breast enlargement

 Breast Asymmetry Surgery Results

 Stable results are common in women over 18 as their breasts are no longer growing.
 Some breast reduction and breast uplift techniques can lower your chance of successfully breastfeeding future babies.
 The aim of breast asymmetry surgery is to make your breasts look more symmetrical.
 In many cases, it is not possible to achieve absolute symmetry between your breasts.
 The aim of surgery is improvement rather than perfection.
-However, breast asymmetry surgery should permanently improve the size and shape discrepancies between your breasts.
+However, breast asymmetry surgery should ly improve the size and shape discrepancies between your breasts.

 Am I an ideal candidate for breast asymmetry surgery?

 Women who suffer from ‘tuberous breasts’ or a rare condition called ‘Polands Syndrome’ can opt for the procedure if they wish to achieve a natural rounded appearance without implants.

 The best solution for you varies between each person as the appearance of breast asymmetry is variable and should be discussed with the surgeon during your consultation.